PromtEngineer/multimodal_rag/rag_system/README.md

 2.  **Retrieval**:
     -   A user submits a query to the `Agent`.
     -   The `RetrievalPipeline`'s `MultiVectorRetriever` searches both the text and image tables in LanceDB for relevant chunks.
-    -   The retrieved documents are passed to the `QwenReranker`, which re-orders them based on relevance to the query.
+    -   The retrieved documents are passed to the ColBERT reranker, which re-orders them based on relevance to the query.
     -   The top-ranked documents (containing both text and image references) are passed to the Vision Language Model (`qwen-vl`).
     -   The VLM analyzes the text and images to extract key facts.
     -   A final text generation model (`llama3`) synthesizes these facts into a coherent, human-readable answer.